clubcapra/capra_web_ui/README.md

 ### Audio

 Currently, the audio IO is handled by the [capra_audio](https://github.com/clubcapra/capra_audio_common) node.
 The UI will simply launch the node as a child process.
 This only works on linux.
 Windows support should work with wsl but is not currently implemented.
+For audio to work, you also need to make sure that the capra_audio launch files are sourced in the terminal you are using to launch the UI.

 ## Global state - redux and xstate